pasindusiriwardana95/imdb_review_predictor/README.md

 # imdb_review_predictor
-A simple sentiment analysis model to predict whether review is positive, negative or neutral
+A simple sentiment analysis model to predict whether a review is positive, negative or neutral